Photos: First Look At Bergen County Players' A GRAND NIGHT FOR SINGING

 The talented cast of A GRAND NIGHT FOR SINGING: A CELEBRATION OF RODGERS & HAMMERSTEIN includes veteran performers Larry Brustofski of Oakland, Elisabeth Erdmann of Nutley, Nancy Feldman of New City, NY, Sarah Friedman of Paramus, Katrina Michalewski of Bloomingdale, Robert Quiles of Dumont, Edward Van Saders of Sparkill, NY, and Cheryl Woertz of Alpine.

-The production team is comprised of Alan Demovsky (Director), Michele Roth and Steven Bell (Producers), Steven Bell (Musical Director), Steve Dougherty (Choreographer), Michele Roth and Howard Kerner (Stage Managers), Rich Ciero (Asst.
+The production team is comprised of Alan Demovsky (Director), Michele Roth and Steven Bell (Producers), Steven Bell (Musical Director), Steve Dougherty (Choreographer), Michele Roth and Howard Kerner (Stage Managers), Christine Francois (Asst.
+To The Director), Rich Ciero (Asst.
 To The Dir./Props/Covid Marshall), Mike Smith (Set Design), Jody Laufer and Gerard Bourcier (Set Construction), Gerard Bourcier (Set Décor/Lighting Design), Tim Larson (Sound Design), Jill Hendrickson (Lighting Operator), Barry Reed and Joellen Tierney (Follow-Spot Operators), Marisa Dolkart (Costumes), Cliff Dreispan (Sound Operation/Projection Operator), Richard Frant (Photography), David Luke (Crew Chief), Marci Weinstein and Rhea Smith (Program Notes), and Katie Lupfer (Member At Large).

 Acting on its desire to keep its members and patrons safe, new and upgraded MERV filters have been installed on all HVAC (Heating, Ventilation and Air Conditioning) units, as well as UV lights on all HVAC units to help eradicate airborne pathogens.
 BCP will continue to follow CDC and State of New Jersey guidelines and will adhere to the following protocols when its doors reopen to the public on November 20.
 All cast, theater volunteers and audience members must be fully vaccinated.
 Proof of Covid-19 vaccination will be required of everyone upon entry.
 Face coverings will be required in all public areas of the theater including lobby areas, restrooms and when seated during the performance.